bamerman/hello-world/README.md

 My name's Brendan, but my pen name's Do0ly.

-I'm a technical writer.
-I love learning about new technologies and meticulously documenting them.
+I'm a technical writer, and I love learning about new technologies and meticulously documenting them.